mommommy1960-lang/institutional-enclosure-act/README.md

 ---

 ## 4. The Uninsurable Liability Trigger (The Snuffer)
 This phase introduces the primary legal and economic containment mechanism designed to extinguish consequence-free corporate exploitation.
 It directly targets the primary vector of elite survival: **The Corporate Shield.**
+### IV.
+Strict Dynamic Attribution (The Anti-Worming Clauses)
+To prevent cross-jurisdictional evasion and algorithmic blame-shifting, the framework enforces three absolute legal realities:

+1. **The Single Economic Unit Doctrine:** If an offshore shell company owns the synthetic proxy, but the local executive benefits from its capital velocity, the offshore boundary is legally dissolved.
+Liability automatically anchors to the beneficial human owner.
+2. **The Autonomous Intent Rule:** The defense of "algorithmic opacity" is invalid.
+If an institution deploys an AI system that is too complex to audit, the executive is legally categorized as having deployed an uncontrolled, hazardous agent.
+Lack of machine visibility equals immediate criminal negligence.
+3. **The Non-Automation Baseline:** If an organization's human workforce falls below a critical localized threshold, the asset liquidations and generational clawbacks trigger automatically, bypassing corporate courts entirely and routing capital directly back into the civic loop.

 ### I. Mandated Piercing of the Corporate Veil
 * **Protocol:** Legislative codification dictating that if an executive, board member, or majority shareholder signs off on a policy, code deployment, or operational optimization that predictably results in human mortality, community displacement, or systematic contractual fraud, **the corporation ceases to exist as a legal shield.**